Simon Baz: Justice League of America

 Following the events of "Wrath of The First Lantern", Simon Baz is offered the opportunity to join Amanda Waller and Steve Trevor's "Justice League of America" under the pretense that his criminal charges would be dropped and his innocence publicly declared after FBI Agent Franklin Fed vouched for him.

 "Trinity War"

-During the 2013 "Trinity War" storyline, Baz is seen chasing Batman, who was in possession of Pandora's Box, until Superman attacked him.
-After Cyborg was mangled by Crime Syndicate member Grid, Baz's ring was the one thing keeping him from dying.
+During the 2013 "Trinity War" storyline, Simon Baz is seen chasing Batman, who is in possession of Pandora's Box, until Superman attacks him.
+After Cyborg is mangled by Grid, Simon uses his ring to keep him alive.

 "Lights Out"

 During the 2013 "Lights Out" storyline, in need of the Red Lantern Corps' help during the fight with Relic, Hal Jordan promises to give Guy Gardner and the Red Lanterns their own sector of space.
 Guy chooses Sector 2814, which contains the Red Lanterns' homeworld of Ysmault as well as Earth, and declares that no Green Lantern can operate in the sector.
 However, Hal requests permission to keep Simon on Earth to keep an eye on things and be the Green Lantern Corps' ambassador.